Menu

 Welcome to Year 5!

-This term's Growing Wild session will be held on Friday 14th November.*
+This term's Growing Wild session will be held on Friday 16th January 2026.*

-Badger class's Forest School session will be held on Thursday 4th December.*
+Badger class's Forest School session will be held on Thursday 5th February 2026.*

-Term 2 Learning:
+Term 3 Learning:

 *In order to participate fully in both sessions, please ensure that wellies and a waterproof coat are brought into school on that day (whatever the weather) and come dressed in comfortable, full-length trousers, and a top with long sleeves as we will be going into The Meadow.
 Please ensure snacks are in a lidded container.
 (It is very useful to also have a spare change of clothes which can be kept on your peg in the cloakroom.
 Waterproof coats and wellies need to be in school to maximise play times.)